-The second half of Hebrews is spiritual "meat" and dives deeper in the comparisons between the superiority of Jesus to all other prophets, priests, and rituals that came before.
+The second half of Hebrews is spiritual meat and dives deeper into the superiority of Jesus to all other prophets, priests, and rituals that came before.
 Paul elaborates on many foreshadowings of Christ, including Melchizedek and animal sacrifices for sin.
 He expects his audience to be familiar with the Old Testament.
-As evidence to support his argument throughout the Epistle, Paul uses forty-five Old Testament quotations and several other references to Old Testament stories.
-He especially expected an understanding of the first five books of Moses or Torah (If you are unfamiliar with the stories, reading the context of the Old Testament is very helpful).
-He encourages the saints to accept God's invitation to come boldly to the throne of God and strive to enter His presence-even if it requires suffering, chastening, and greater faith.
+As evidence to support his argument throughout the epistle, we find forty-five Old Testament quotations and several other references to Old Testament stories.
+He especially expected an understanding of the Five Books of Moses, or Torah.
+He encourages the Saints to accept God's invitation to come boldly to the throne of God and strive to enter His presence-even if it requires suffering, chastening, and greater faith.

-Superiority of Melchizedek Priesthood
+Superiority of the Melchizedek Priesthood-Heb 7:1-10

-Hebrews 7:1a "For this Melchisedec [sic], king of Salem, priest of the most high God" In approximately 2000 BC, Melchizedek was the King of Salem (in Hebrew, "shalem/peaceful").
-Records have been found from 1400 BC that reference "Uru-Salem/City of Peace."
-As mentioned in Hebrews 5:6, Melchizedek means "Mlkzdk/King of righteous."
+Heb 7:1.
+"For this Melchisedec, king of Salem, priest of the most high God."
+In approximately 2000 BC, Melchizedek was the king of Salem (in Hebrew, shalem means "peaceful").
+Records have been found from 1400 BC that reference Uru-Salem, or the "City of Peace."
+As mentioned in Heb 5:6, the name Melchizedek means "king of righteousness."
 The Jewish-Roman historian Josephus recorded, "Melchizedek the Righteous King, for such he really was; on which account he was [there], and called the city Jerusalem, which was formerly called Salem."
-When King David conquered the Jebusite city, he made it his capital and "city of David."
+When King David conquered the Jebusite city, he made it his capital and called it the "city of David."
+3